 A program fee is charged for each case that is court ordered to MCSP and varies by the number of ordered community service hours.
 As long as community service hours are completed in accordance with MCSP policy, no additional fee will be charged.
-You will be informed of the program fee amount upon scheduling your appoitment.
+You will be informed of the program fee amount upon scheduling your appointment.
 All payments must be exact cash or money order and debit or credit are accepted with an additional processing fee.
-We apologize for the inconvenience of applying the program fee; however, it is necessary to keep the program operational, as MCSP is a non-profit organization.
+The program fee is necessary to keep the program operational, as MCSP is a non-profit organization.

 Things to bring to your appointment:

 Stipulations vary by court and case, so please remember to bring your court order with you to your appointment.
 If you do not have your court order, please acquire a copy from the court prior to your appointment.
 Further details of your court ordered community service will be discussed during your appointment.